patrick-llgc/pisguru/README.md

 $$Y = 0.299 \times R + 0.587 \times G + 0.114 \times B$$
 Human beings perceive twice green than red, and twice red than blue.
 - Note that, grayscale is not always the best way to flatten image to a single channel.
 Sometimes, convert to HSV space and then use V can yield better results.
+- HDF5 is a binary data format that aims at facilitating easy storage and manipulation of huge amounts of data.
+HDF5 is written in C, but can be accessed through `h5py` module.
+When using HDF5 with `h5py`, you can think of your data as a gigantic NumPy array that is too large to fit into main memory, but can still be accessed and manipulated just the same.

 ### Thresholding
 - To mask the object in a white background, use `cv2.THRESH_BINARY_INV`.